alibaba/bifrostui/packages/bui-core/src/Toast/index.en-US.md

 ## Display Duration

-Control the display duration using `duration`.
-The default display time is 2 seconds.
-When `duration` is set to 0, the Toast will not close automatically.
-You can receive the return value and manually close the current Toast using its `close` function.
+Use `duration` to control the display duration of the notification, default is 2 seconds.
+When `duration` is 0, the Toast will not close automatically.
+You can receive the return value and use its `close` function to manually close the current Toast.

 ```tsx
 import * as React from 'react';